ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/wsl2/setup.md

 This Learning Path assumes you have a  Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit) or a Lenovo Thinkpad X13s laptop running Windows 11.

-WSL is beneficial if you use develop on Arm virtual machine instances in the cloud.

-WSL is also useful if you are developing with embedded Linux on Arm on single board computers.
+WSL is useful if you are developing on Arm virtual machine instances in the cloud.
+It is also useful if you are developing with embedded Linux on Arm on single board computers.

 Using the same Arm architecture on your local development machine and on the cloud or your embedded board provides interoperability, consistency, and saves time.

-## Installing WSL 2
+## Introduction to WSL 2

 Software developers often use Linux for creating applications and containers.
 Windows on Arm includes the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL 2).

 WSL 2 replaces the system call translation layer provided in WSL 1 with the latest virtualization technology to run a complete Linux kernel.
 WSL 2 running on a Windows on Arm computer provides a complete Linux kernel and supports many Arm Linux distributions.

-WSL 2 can also run containers for application development.
+WSL 2 can run containers for application development.
 WSL 2 provides much faster file I/O compared to WSL 1.

+## Install WSL 2
 Installing WSL 2 requires Windows 11.
-A recent Windows 10 version is also possible, but these instructions were tested on Windows 11.
+It is also possible to install WSL 2 on certain Windows 10 versions, but these instructions were tested on Windows 11.
 Windows 11 is recommended to complete all of the examples in this Learning Path.
 All of the examples have been tested using WSL2.
 If only WSL is specified it means WSL2.

-Below is the short version on how to install WSL2.
+Here is the short version on how to install WSL2.
 Microsoft documentation provides a [quickstart](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with full details on how to install WSL 2.
 There are also numerous tutorials available (for non-Arm architectures).

 There are three steps to setup WSL 2.